dso6060/jdp/docs/SETUP_GUIDE.md

 3. **Load the extension**:
    - Click "Load unpacked"
-   - Navigate to and select the `public` folder
+   - Navigate to and select the `extension` folder
    - The extension should now appear in your extensions list

 4. **Pin the extension**: